derrickeckardt/tweet-classification/part2/README.md

 ** Run Experiments to Determine Overfitting** - To settle some of the questions I had about overfitting, it would be helpful in the future to actually have additional datasets.
 Another way that is often achieved in Machine Learning is to do multiple "folds" of the training data.
 For example, I could do ten folds, each has 10% (3200 datapoints) from the training datasats, where 3200 datapoints are made the testing dataset, and the rest remains in the training set.
 I would do this with one model that filters out the # and @ and one that does not.
 I would then average the results of each set of those ten runs, and compare the results.
 This would give me a much better feel for what punctuation actually mattered.

 ** Refactor My Code ** - This code is relatively lean, and it benefited from me trying several different ways to do the most important functions.
 This allowed me to drive my initial runtime of over two minutes down to four seconds overall.
-With that said, there is probably an opportunity to refactor the code even more.
+With that said, there is probably an opportunity to refactor the code even more to get some savings.
+However, the time savings would be negliable, since it already runs in four seconds.
+It might be worth pursuing if we wanted to do experimentation where we might do dozens or hundreds of runs.